learningeconomy/LearnCard/README.md

 All LearnCard documentation can be found at:
 **INSERT GITBOOK LINK**

-The Apollo Client API reference can be found at:
+The LearnCard reference can be found at:
 **INSERT GITBOOK LINK to API**